 How to communicate your expectations with your bridal party

 They’ll be in the majority of your wedding photos, wedding video and when it comes time for your wedding DJ to spin tunes — they’ll be on your dance floor!
 We’re talking about your bridal party.
 Your bridal party will be comprised of your closest friends.
 So of course, they have your best interests at heart, but they may not know what’s expected of them when the big day arrives!.
-Not communicating with their bridal party is one of the biggest mistakes brides make.
+Not communicating with your bridal party is one of the biggest mistakes you, as a bride, can make.

 Explain Their Roles